decitre/python-flexpolyline-pbapi/README.md

 ![workflow](https://github.com/decitre/python-flexpolyline-pbapi/actions/workflows/test.yml/badge.svg)

+# This project is deprecated.
+Please check [here-polyline-converter](https://github.com/heremaps/here-polyline-converter)

-# FlexPolyline and HERE Polyline
+## FlexPolyline and HERE Polyline

 This is Python extension of the [Flexible Polyline](https://github.com/heremaps/flexible-polyline) codec library to support the HERE polyline format used by